eficode/robotframework-oxygen/DEVGUIDE.md

     ...   ${LOCUSTCOMMAND}
 ```

+Refer [robotframework user guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) to read more about writing a robot test.

- We can run the test from `locustenv` folder by using command
+Let' run the robot test from `locustenv` folder by using command.

+**!!
+Make sure to be in the right directory**

 ```
 robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot
 ```

-The test should execute for about 60 seconds.
-After this you can see the statistics of the performance tests in `log.html` and `report.html`.
+The robot test should execute for about 60 seconds.
+Once the test completes, we wil observe that the locust load test results has been logged in the form of robot results in  `log.html`, `report.html` and `output.xml` files.
+We encourage you to open these files to see how human-friendly the robot results are are compared to the .csv  results files produced by locust.

+We have successfully reached our goal of configuring and running  the locust on robotframework using the robotframework-oxygen library.
+You are run any other testing tool on robotframework using robotframework-oxygen library referring to this example.

 If the test case fails, check first that Oxygen's `config.yml` is correctly configured from the previous section.
 You can set variable `check_return_code` to "True" in order to get more specific logging: